Muaadahmed/Jungle-Rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails and powered by Stripe.

 ## Additional Steps for Apple M1 Machines